ValBaturin/valely.github.io/mysite/content/posts/what_is_rpc.md

 > In C++ pointer is a class of types (eg int*, void*) which represents a position of an object in memory while also being able to represent no position (nullptr).

 ### Bad definition
-I'm just quoting wikipedia's one.
+I'm just quoting Wikipedia's one.
 > In distributed computing, a remote procedure call (RPC) is
 > **when** a computer program causes a procedure (subroutine) to execute
 > in a different address space (commonly on another computer on a shared network),